College Counseling in Private High Schools

 College advising is a continuous process.

-The third point is that college advising in most private schools is not going to be confined to a single brief meeting with your child.
-The process starts when she arrives at the school and intensifies as she gets closer to the various decision points in her junior and senior years.
+The third point is that college advising in most private schools will not be confined to a single brief meeting with your child.
+The process starts when she arrives at the school and intensifies as she approaches the various decision points in her junior and senior years.
 Selecting the right courses and preparing for college applications and senior year exams is not left to chance.
-The college advisers develop a plan for each student and keep tabs on their progress.
-Private school college advisers take a lot of little steps over the 3 or 4 years students are under their supervision to accomplish the mutually agreed upon goals.
+The college advisers develop a plan for each student and monitor their progress.
+Private school college advisers take many little steps over the 3 or 4 years students are under their supervision to accomplish the mutually agreed upon goals.

-The bottom line is that college advising is something which most private high schools do well.
+The bottom line is that college advising is something that most private high schools do well.
 It is part of their commitment to you and your child.
-Indeed it is an important component of their mission in most cases.
-You will, of course, still have to do your own diligence and ensure that your requirements are being met.
-You will also be responsible for visiting colleges, meeting admissions deadlines as well as planning for that substantial expense.
+Indeed, it is an essential component of their mission in most cases.
+You will, of course, still have to do your diligence and ensure that your requirements are being met.
+You will also be responsible for visiting colleges, meeting admissions deadlines, and planning for that substantial expense.

 comments powered by Disqus